citp/privacy-policy-historical/g/gr/gri/grinderz.org.md

 Grinderz.org collect only the domain name of visitors to our Website, aggregate information on what pages consumers access or visit, user-specific information on what pages consumers access or visit and information volunteered by the consumer, such as post comments.
 The email address you provide when leaving comment on the Website, subscribing to the email newsletters or when contacting support operator will not be shared with anyone other than qualified Website operator and will be used only to send you information and updates pertaining to the service requested.

-Grinderz.org can use tracking statistics code such as Google Analytics or Mint.
+Grinderz.org can use tracking statistics code such as Google Analytics or Piwik.

 The information we collect is used for internal review and is then discarded, used to improve the content of our Website and not shared with other organizations for commercial purposes.